Terms and Conditions for the Supply of Services

 13. Intellectual Property Rights

-13.1 The Customer retains all Intellectual Property Rights in the Materials and grants to the Supplier a licence to such Intellectual Property Rights to the extent required by the Supplier to perform the Services.
+13.1 The Customer retains all Intellectual Property Rights in the Materials and grants to the Supplier a fully paid-up, non-exclusive, royalty-free, worldwide, transferable licence to copy, modify and use the Materials and such Intellectual Property Rights to the extent required by the Supplier to perform the Services.

 14. Confidentiality and Supplier’s property